Shane O'Neill, 3rd Earl of Tyrone: Early life

-Nine Years' War in Ireland
+Nine Years' War

-Shane O'Neill was born in Dungannon on 28 October 1599.
-His father was Irish lord Hugh O'Neill, Earl of Tyrone, Chief of the Name of the O'Neill clan, Tír Eoghain's ruling Gaelic Irish noble family.
+Shane O'Neill was born in Dungannon on 28 October [O.S.
+18 October] 1599, during Ireland's Nine Years' War.
+His father was Irish lord Hugh O'Neill, Earl of Tyrone, chief of the O'Neill clan, Tír Eoghain's ruling Gaelic Irish noble family.
 His mother was Hugh's fourth wife Catherine Magennis, daughter of Sir Hugh Magennis, Baron of Iveagh.
 The Magennis family were based in Rathfriland.
-Shane had two younger full-brothers, Brian (born c.
-1604) and Conn Ruadh (born c.
-1602).
+O'Neill had two younger full-brothers, Conn Ruadh (born c.
+1602) and Brian (born c.
+1604).
 He also had various elder half-siblings on his father's side, including Conn Mac An Iarla, Rose, Alice, Hugh and Henry.

 From the 1590s to 1603, Hugh led a confederacy of Irish clans against the Tudor conquest of Ireland.
-Donough O'Connor Sligo, a loyalist who submitted to the confederacy through intimidation, was made Shane's godfather to further enmesh him into the confederacy.
-Shane was born during a period when the confederacy had won many victories over the English Crown.
-Catherine was present at Hugh's camp when she was four months pregnant with Shane.
+Donough O'Connor Sligo, a loyalist who submitted to the confederacy through intimidation, was made O'Neill's godfather to further enmesh him into the confederacy.
+O'Neill was born during a period when the confederacy had won many victories over the English Crown.
+Catherine was present at Hugh's camp when she was four months pregnant with O'Neill.

 Flight of the Earls

-Shane was raised at St Anthony's College, Leuven.
+Shane O'Neill was raised at St Anthony's College, Leuven.

 Hugh was repeatedly antagonised by English officials following his surrender in 1603.
-Due to increasing hostility from the government, in September 1607 he abruptly left Ireland for continental Europe along with ninety of his followers.
-At the time Shane was living with Anglo-Irish politician Garret Moore, an ally of his father, and receiving his education alongside Moore's family.
-On the afternoon of 9 September, Hugh left Moore's house with Shane in their preparation to depart Ireland.
-On 14 September, at the age of eight, Shane left Ireland with his parents during the Flight of the Earls.
+Possibly facing arrest for a treasonous plot, in September 1607 he decided to abruptly leave Ireland for continental Europe along with ninety of his followers.
+At the time O'Neill was living with Anglo-Irish politician Garret Moore, an ally of his father, and receiving his education alongside Moore's family.
+On the afternoon of 9 September, Hugh left Moore's house with O'Neill as they prepared to depart Ireland.
+On 14 September, at the age of eight, O'Neill left Ireland with his parents during the Flight of the Earls.
 His brother Conn was left behind in the rush.
-Shane's father was accompanied by his wartime ally Rory O'Donnell, patriarch of the comparatively powerful O'Donnell clan of Tyrconnell.
-The refugees hoped to reach Spain but were turned away by Philip III due to his fears of violating the Anglo-Spanish peace treaty.
+O'Neill's father was accompanied by his wartime ally Rory O'Donnell, patriarch of the comparatively powerful O'Donnell clan of Tyrconnell.
+The refugees hoped to reach Spain but were turned away by King Philip III due to fears of violating the Anglo-Spanish peace treaty.
 Thus the refugees spent the winter in the Spanish Netherlands.

 In mid-December, the refugees received news that Archduke Albert VII, sovereign of the Spanish Netherlands, wanted them to leave his states.
-Shane, along with many of the nobles' children, was left in the Spanish Netherlands whilst his parents proceeded to Rome.
+O'Neill, along with many of the nobles' children, was left in the Spanish Netherlands whilst his parents proceeded to Rome.
 He was educated by Franciscans at St Anthony's College, Leuven, in the company of his brother Brian and fellow nobles Hugh Albert O'Donnell (son of Rory O'Donnell) and Hugh O'Donnell (son of Cathbarr O'Donnell).